Higher-order heat equation and the Gelfand-Dickey hierarchy: Rational solutions of the Gelfand-Dickey hierarchy

 Since \eqref{8.11} holds for all $g\in V_C$, it follows that $\tilde{c}\in C$.
 Thus, if \eqref{8.9} holds, then $\tilde{c}\in C$ and since $\tilde{a}_{n-1}\neq 0$, we can iterate this process and prove \eqref{8.10} by induction on $n$. \end{proof}

+Since \leref{le8.3} is the key ingredient in the proof of \thref{th8.1} and in the bispectral characterization of the operators satisfying the equivalent conditions in \thref{th6.1}, we include an elegant and illuminating proof which was kindly provided by George Wilson.

+\begin{proof}[Second proof of \leref{le8.3}] Let $X$ be a framed curve; that is, its ring of functions $A$ is a subalgebra of $\Cset[z]$ and the corresponding map $p : \Cset \to X$ is bijective.
+Suppose also that $A$ contains $\Cset[z^N]$ for some $N > 1$, so that now we have two maps

+whose composition is $z \mapsto z^N$.
+The lemma claims that in this case $p(0)$ is the only possible singular point of $X$.
+To see that, let's fix any other point $p(a)$ of $X$, and choose a disk $D$ containing $a$, small enough so that $z\mapsto z^N$ is an analytic isomorphism from $D$ to some small neighbourhood $D'$ of $a^N$.
+Restricting \eqref{compos} to $D$, we now have bijective analytic maps

+whose composition is an analytic isomorphism.
+That implies that the inverse map to $p$ in \eqref{analytic-maps} is analytic (because it is the composition of the second map in \eqref{analytic-maps} with the inverse of the isomorphism $D \to D'$).
+Thus the first map $p$ in \eqref{analytic-maps} is also an analytic isomorphism; in particular $p(D)$ contains no singular points. \end{proof}

-\begin{proof}[Proof of \thref{th8.1}] Let $\cL$ be an operator whose coefficients are rational functions of $x$ satisfying \eqref{8.6}.
-Suppose first that (i) holds.
+\begin{proof}[Proof of \thref{th8.1}] Suppose first that (i) holds, i.e. $\cL$ is an operator whose coefficients are rational functions of $x$ satisfying \eqref{8.6}.
 This means that $\cP=\cL^{1/N}$ will satisfy the KP equations \eqref{8.5} for $j=2$ and $j=3$.
 Moreover, since the coefficients of $\cP$ are differential polynomials of the coefficients of $\cL$ with no constant terms, it follows that the coefficients of $\cP$ are also rational functions of $x$ that vanish at $x=\infty$.
 By Proposition~\ref{pr8.2}, there exists $W\in\Grad$ such that $\cL^{1/N}=\cP=(\cP_W)|_{s_4=s_5=\cdots=0}$.
 Since $\cP^N$ is a differential operator, it follows that $W\in \Gr^{(N)}$ and by \leref{le8.3} we conclude that $W\in \Gr_0^{(N)}$, proving (ii).
-The implication (ii)$\Rightarrow$(i) follows immediately from Proposition~\ref{pr8.2}. \end{proof}
+The implication (ii)$\Rightarrow$(i) follows easily from Proposition~\ref{pr8.2}. \end{proof}